Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-The notion of this trade-off between accuracy and efficiency forms the basis of \emph{approximate computing}.
-The main idea of this field is that a computer system can achieve certain performance benefits if it exerts less computational effort to compute perfectly accurate answers.
+This type of trade-off spectrum forms the basis of \emph{approximate computing} (Figure \ref{fig:tradeoff}), which studies how a computer system can achieve certain performance benefits if it exerts less effort to compute perfectly accurate answers.
 In other words, it is possible to \emph{relax} accuracy in order to yield efficiency improvements~\cite{moreau2018taxonomy, mittal2016apsurvey, sampson2015thesis}.\footnote{We do not include the pathological case in which \emph{all} accuracy is sacrificed in order to do something really fast but completely wrong.
-Nevertheless, there are cases where an implementation could, for example, be wrong 40\% of the time (for increased speed) and still achieve certain application-specific quality and safety goals.} As with JPEGs, relaxing the accuracy does not necessarily have negative consequences; rather, it is possible that the decreased accuracy has no observable impact for a particular application.
+Nevertheless, there are cases where an implementation could, for example, be wrong 40\% of the time (for increased speed) and still achieve certain application-specific quality goals.} As with JPEGs, relaxing the accuracy does not necessarily have negative consequences; rather, it is possible that decreased accuracy has no observable impact for a particular application.
 That is, some applications are tolerant of inaccuracy; they are error resilient.
+Similar to non-computing domains, tools for reasoning about the trade-off inform decisions about how to implement it.